ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-INFLUENCE OF A NEWSPAPER.—A school
-teacher who has been engaged a Ion? time in
-his profession, and witnessed the influence of
-a newspaper on the minds of a family of child­
 ren, writes to the Ogdeusburg StrUintl as fol­
 lows :
 &quot; I have found it to be the universal fact,